 Bone marrow transplant.
 In rare cases, this treatment may be done for children with severe symptoms.
 Diseased bone marrow cells are replaced with healthy cells from a matched donor.
 You’ll be told more about this treatment if it is needed.

 Beta thalassemia is a lifelong condition.
 Work with your child’s doctor to learn how to help your child.

 Parents who both have beta thalassemia trait can have a child with more severe disease.
 Talk to a genetic counselor for more information.

-A positive outlook helps while supporting your child.
-Consider counseling, which can help you and your child deal with any worries or concerns.
+It's helpful to have a positive outlook while supporting your child.
+Think about going to counseling.
+This can help you and your child deal with any worries or concerns.
 And seek help from family, friends, community resources, or support groups.
 Many hospitals also have child life programs, which are designed to help children cope with illness.
 A hospital social worker can also answer questions and refer you to other support services, if needed.
 Learning more about your child’s condition and its treatments can help you feel more in control.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.